openwdl/wdl/versions/development/SPEC.md

 # towards the common leading whitespace determination.

 String multi_line_A = """
   this is a
-  a multi-line string"""
+    multi-line string"""

 String multi_line_B = '''
         this is a